Practical internet banking safety guide

 Strong authentication

-Passkey or hardware security key
+Passkey or physical security key

 A passkey or security key verifies you’re on the genuine website and makes phishing far harder than entering a reusable code on a page.